All Episodes

 We must all do that together.

-Yes, that's that you're right.
+Yes, you're right.

-He said for history tells us that while these truths may be self-evident, they have never been self-executing.
+He said, for history tells us that while these truths may be self-evident, they have never been self-executing.

-Uh and and uh uh and uh w I I mentioned this uh in the previous hour.
+And I mentioned this in the previous hour.

-He's very good at connecting the words of the founding fathers uh and using them actually as a pretext for big government.
+He's very good at connecting the words of the founding fathers and using them actually as a pretext for big government.

-Because it's not it's worse than altruism, David.
+Because it's worse than altruism, David.

 He's not talking here about people doing good works.

-He's he's not talking about uh private charity.
+He's not talking about private charity.

 He's talking about government.

-He's talking a big uh by altruism.
+He's talking a big by altruism.

 He means altruism is the moral philosophy of most major religions, and it's intended to help the individual guide their lives.